segmentio/dog-statsy/Readme.md

  - `port` [8125]
  - `prefix` optional prefix ('.' is appended)
  - `tags` array of tags to include in every call
+ - `bufferSize` optional buffer size, if not defined, it will send the data immediately
+ - `flushInterval` optional, only valid when bufferSize is defined.
+It will flush the buffer after the interval in miliseconds (if not empty)

 ### .gauge(name, val, [tags])